Master Courses-Short-5days workshop

-In response to a large number of requests, we decided to hold a one-week workshop.
+In response to a large number of requests, we decided to hold a one-week or two weeks workshop.
 This is a short-term intensive course.

 Movement class 10:30-12:30, Improvisation class: 13:00-15:30

 Philippe Gaulier will teach improvisation classes everyday.
 All the movement classes will be taught by his assistant.

 All our teachers are graduates of our school and are wonderful artists.

 This class has a capacity of 35 people.
 Classes may be cancelled if the number of applicants is less than the specified number (20 people).